SteveMuiyuro/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 This function draws a diagonal line on the terminal.
 This function that prints a square, followed by a new line.
 This program performs the Fizz-Buzz test
+This function that prints a triangle, followed by a new line.